viviandotdev/ObsidianVault/00 Atlas/+ Mailbox/Outbox.md

 	- spiral dynamics
 	- the 9 stages of ego development
 - [[ai]]
-	- what are the pros of ai
-	- what are the cons of ai and how it affects society
 - [[philosophy]]
 	- [[success]], [[productivity]] and how to live a good life
 		- what to work on?